ThashmikaX/interview-preparation/quiestions.md

 reverse an array
 any cloud technologies do you know frontend technologies that you are familiar"
-Familiar languages (JS)
-JS versions
-Pure functions
-How to sort an object in js (Sort function)
-How to encrypt sensitive information (HTTPS, certificates) How to distribute java and Node.js application
-AWS (ec2)
-How to run Node.js application in ec2

 Unit testing in js (mocha)"
 why use mongo over SQL in your projects what are the NoSQL DB types you know